werner291/oblot-sim/README.md

 # Simulator for Oblivious Robots

-This project features a simulator for oblivious point robots.
+This project features a simulation for oblivious point robots.

 It contains:

 - Framework code that can be used to implement new robot control algorithms.
-- A headless, event-based simulator that can be used to simulate a number of robots interacting with eachother.
+- A headless, event-based simulation that can be used to simulate a number of robots interacting with eachother.
 - A GUI that can be used to visualise a simulation, including replaying the simulation through time, editing the timeline with new events, etc...

 ## Usage